Schedule

 In this hands-on session, a frame set will be patterned both traditionally and digitally so that we can compare the processes and setup.

-4–5:30 pm: Tabletop Exhibits and Networking Reception
+4–5:30 pm: Tabletop Exhibits and Networking Reception with ATA Canada

 Explore the tabletop exhibits and mingle with fabricators while enjoying appetizers and beverages.